Contact Me

 Office of Management and Enterprise Services

-In addition to the work I did in the role below, my role expanded to include: deployments, local testing, version upgrades, component/feature creation, and issue management with Adobe to resolve internal bugs we didn’t have access to.
+- Deployments, local testing, version upgrades, and issue management with Adobe to resolve internal bugs we didn’t have access to.

 UX/UI Developer